Updated September 2022

-After the provider agency's signature on the Provider Signature Page of the Personal Plan, the provider agency will develop an Implementation Strategy that includes the details of how the service(s) will be provided.
+After the provider agency's signature on the Provider Signature Page of the Personal Plan, the provider agency will complete an Implementation Strategy using the form provided that includes the details of how the service(s) will be provided.
 Prior to delivering any services through the Medicaid Waivers, providers should ensure they have a copy of the final and completed Plan.
 Billings and claims for any Medicaid Waiver service found during an audit not to be included in the Plan will be voided.

-- Provider agencies who will develop an Implementation Strategy can determine their own tool/format, but it must at least contain the following:
+- Provider agencies must use the Implementation Strategy form.
+It must contain the following: